What is a Data Engineer?

 The roles of data engineers will usually vary depending on the type of company that they work for and the specific industry.
 However, they can broadly be categorized into three main categories: generalist, pipeline-centric, and database-centric.

 Generalist data engineers usually work on a small team with other individuals with data science expertise, such as scientists and data analysts.
-When data engineers are one of the few or the only data-focused employees at their workplace, they will likely need to do more end-to-end work, such as following through with the entire process of ingesting the data, processing it, and completing the final steps of analysis.
+When data engineers are one of the few or the only data-focused employees at their workplace, they will likely need to do more end-to-end work, such as following through with the entire process of ingesting the data, processing it, and getting involved in data analysis.

-Pipeline-centric data engineers are often found in larger, midsize companies and are responsible for working with other data scientists to interpret and make use of the data that is collected.
-The larger companies usually need to deal with more complex needs compared to the generalist data engineers mentioned previously, and as such, they usually work in teams as the work entails an in-depth knowledge of computer science and data systems.
+Pipeline-centric data engineers are often found in larger, midsize companies.
+They are responsible for working with other data scientists to interpret and use the data collected.
+The larger companies usually need to deal with more complex needs compared to the generalist data engineers mentioned previously.
+As such, they usually work in teams as the work entails an in-depth knowledge of computer science and data systems.

 Database-centric data engineers are found in some of the largest companies and conglomerates, and their job is to focus on setting up and populating analytics.
 There are usually large databases involved, and the data engineers work with data warehouses across multiple databases.